Dvs-Bilisim/time-spent/README.md

 ## Error Types

-- **INVALID_CHUNK :** If you call save method with a non-existant chunk name (2nd parameter) this error will be fired.
+- **INVALID_CHUNK :** If you call save method with a non-existent chunk name (2nd parameter) this error will be fired.

 ## Simple Usage Example